wlcrs/huawei_solar/README.md

 **Q**: I didn't check 'Advanced: Elevate permissions' during the initial setup of this integration and changed my mind.
 How do I change this?

 **A**: 'Reconfigure' the integration.
 This action is available from the dropdown menu on the [integration settings page](https://my.home-assistant.io/redirect/integration/?domain=huawei_solar).

+## Translations

+Do you want to help out by translating this integration?
+This project uses Crowdin to make it easy to contribute translations.
+Use [this invite link to get started](https://crowdin.com/project/huawei-solar/invite?h=4cc071611aab39bd38409ea013f224d12239065).